YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 1.6.3.
 Search in the view page
 As an UI user of the qto application
-In order to be able to quickly and effortlessly search the content of the loaded document in the view doc page I want to be able to focus the search-box with a single shortcut / click on the left menu, so that after typing 3 letters the left menu will get filtered by the search string.
+In order to be able to quickly and effortlessly search the content of the loaded document in the view doc page I want to be able to focus the search-box with a single shortcut / click and the document to be filtered by the content of the input search box.